na-na-hi/renget/archive/characterprovider.md

 [Request a card (Commission)](https://boosty.to/xmlk) or [DM me in Discrord](https://discordapp.com/users/459936627981287436)

 ##### News
+**• X / Twitter:** Now I have [X (Twitter) page](https://twitter.com/victorianmaids) for some reason.

-**• New pages.**  Utility Prompts moved to a new page.
+**• New pages:**  Utility Prompts moved to a new page.
 "Prompting tricks" page added.
 All discarded prompts moved to the Graveyard.
 They are still accessible via the prompt tables as usual.

-**• Created a simple template for character cards.** This [template](https://rentry.org/CharacterProvider-CharTemplate) will help you get started.
+**• Created a simple template for character cards:** This [template](https://rentry.org/CharacterProvider-CharTemplate) will help you get started.
 It's a combination of plain text, Markdown, XML, lists and interview.

 **• Searching for another platform:** I wish I could have had an ability to allow you comment some entries on this page.
 It's hard to troubleshoot issues you maight have when you are too shy to ask me questions via discord / email.
 I still don't know where to transfer this page other than renty.
 If only there was a site that allows both short posts and blogposts with markdown.
 VK groups are great for this but... we shouldn't use it by obvious reasons.